The 20 Top Stories On NPR In 2019

 The end-of-year Book Concierge recommends more than 350 great reads across 30 genres — hand-picked by NPR staff and trusted critics.

 In terms of page views, a slightly different list emerges.
 While some of the top stories are the same, here are the top 10 most-viewed stories that didn't also appear in the above list.
-All of the pages drew more than a million views on NPR's website, not including traffic on other platforms, such as Apple News or Facebook.
+All of the pages drew more than 1 million views on NPR's website, not including traffic on other platforms, such as Apple News or Facebook.

-The 10 Most Viewed Stories Of 2019 On NPR.org
+The 10 Most-Viewed Stories Of 2019 On NPR.org

 Backed by a band assembled just for this occasion, the breakthrough pop icon performs three joyfully showy songs from Cuz I Love You.